ikespand/awesome-machine-learning-fluid-mechanics/README.md

 8. [Tutorial on the Proper Orthogonal Decomposition (POD) by Julien Weiss](https://depositonce.tu-berlin.de/bitstream/11303/9456/5/podnotes_aiaa2019.pdf "Tutorial on the **Proper Orthogonal Decomposition (POD)** by Julien Weiss"): A step by step tutorial including the data and a Matlab implementation.
 POD is often used for dimensionality reduction.

+9. [Repository from KTH-FLOW for ML in Fluid Dynamics](https://github.com/KTH-FlowAI) has several implementations from various published papers.

 ## Companies focusing on ML
 1. [Neural Concepts](https://neuralconcept.com/) is harnessing deep learning for the accelerated simulation and design.